core-wg/core-problem-details/draft-ietf-core-problem-details.md

 In summary, the keys for Custom Problem Detail entries are grouped in namespaces specific to a given application domain, the documentation of which defines these entries.
-Consumers of a Concise Problem Deatails instance MUST ignore any Custom Problem Detail entries that they do not recognize; this allows problem types to evolve and include additional information in the future.
+Consumers of a Concise Problem Details instance MUST ignore any Custom Problem Detail entries that they do not recognize; this allows problem types to evolve and include additional information in the future.
-Problem detail entries are always elective, never critical, in the terminology of {{Section 5.4.1 of -coap}}.

-## Standard Problem Detail Entries {#new-spdk}

-Beyond the Standard Problem Detail keys defined in {{cddl}}, additional Standard Problem Detail keys can be registered in the `standard-problem-detail-entries` slot (see {{iana-spdk}}).

-Standard Problem Detail keys are negative integers, so they never can conflict with Custom Problem Detail keys defined for a problem type (which are unsigned integers or URIs.)

-In summary, the keys for Standard Problem Detail entries are in a global namespace that not specific to a particular application domain.

-Consumers of a Concise Problem Deatails instance MUST ignore any Standard Problem Detail entries that they do not recognize; this allows problem types to evolve.

 # Security Considerations {#seccons}